SeheeKim618/HumanPose2D/README.md

 # [A Fusion Model based on CNN-Vision Transformer for HumanPose Estimation (KSC 2022)](https://drive.google.com/file/d/1sC1Li9IQlDmLiRUhiMM4VQVLzrb6uXsS/view?usp=sharing)

 ## Introduction
-This repo contains a PyTorch implementation of 2D Bottom-up Human Pose Estimation model.

 This is the official code of [A Fusion Model based on CNN-Vision Transformer for HumanPose Estimation (KSC 2022)](https://drive.google.com/file/d/1sC1Li9IQlDmLiRUhiMM4VQVLzrb6uXsS/view?usp=sharing)

-This repository is developed by Sehee Kim, and Junhee Lee.
+This repo contains a PyTorch implementation of 2D Bottom-up Human Pose Estimation model and is developed by Sehee Kim, and Junhee Lee.

 ![Illustrating the architecture of the our's model](/figures/figure_arch.png)